aniquedavla/airgarage-challenge/README.md

-Setup for Lowest rated parking lots
+Setup for Lowest rated parking lots.

+The NodeJS backend was needed as the Yelp API does not support client side CORS directly.
+I wanted to honor Yelp's policy and not use hacks to get around that from the client directly.

 Prereq
 1. NodeJS (https://nodejs.org)